-This year is special because I will be celebrating by publishing my inspirational biography Faith, Hope & Cancer: The Journey of a Childhood Cancer Survivor, later this year.
-Writing a book to share my story with the world has always been something I have wanted to do and this year my dreams will become a reality.
-I truly believe I survived because God’s plan for me was to be able to offer hope to other cancer survivors and to share God’s greatness in life.
+This year is special because I will be celebrating by publishing my inspirational biography Faith, Hope & Cancer: The Journey of a Childhood Cancer Survivor later this year.
+Writing a book to share my story with the world has always been something I have wanted to do, and this year my dreams will become a reality.
+I truly believe I survived because God’s plan for me was to offer hope to other cancer survivors and share God’s greatness in life.

 January 25, 2018

 Today, I woke up in my childhood bedroom, thanking God that I am alive and well.
 (With the RV in the shop, Lee and I are staying with my parents.)
 I lay in bed looking at my wall, imagining my first Communion banner hanging there.
-It has been in my room since 1987 but today it’s gone.
-It has been given to my nephew who is about to celebrate his first Communion.
-My banner read “I Thank You Jesus.”
+It has been in my room since 1987, but today it’s gone.
+I gave it to my nephew, who is about to celebrate his first Communion.
+My banner read, “I Thank You Jesus.”
 For the first time, I realize that when my mom picked that saying for my banner in the second grade, it would become a theme for my life.
 How many times throughout my life have I thanked God for the blessings He has given me.

 When we pray, we often ask God to help do something, but how often do we take the time to thank Him.
-This past year was the best year of my life and I am particularly thankful.
+This past year was the best year of my life, and I am particularly thankful.
 I planned a wedding in three months, married my best friend, sold our house in one day, bought an RV a few months later, and spent the last part of the year traveling the United States.
-As we have traveled I was able to reconnect with old friends and meet strangers who became new friends.
+As we have traveled, I reconnect with old friends and meet strangers who became new friends.
 I saw the awesomeness and beauty of God’s work everywhere we went.

 Celebrate today!
 Celebrate the life you have, your family, your friends, and thank God for all of it.